syncfusion-content/windowsforms-docs/WindowsForms/PopupMenu/Touch-and-Keyboard.md

 ---
 layout: post
-title:  Touch and Keyboard | Windows Forms | Syncfusion
+title: Touch and Keyboard in Windows Forms PopupMenu control | Syncfusion
-description: The bar items can be selected and the respective action can be done by specifying the shortcuts
+description: Learn about Touch and Keyboard support in Syncfusion Windows Forms PopupMenu control and more details.
 platform: WindowsForms
 control: PopupMenu
 documentation: ug
 ---

-# Touch and Keyboard
+# Touch and Keyboard in Windows Forms PopupMenu

 ## Touch